garcianc/PPND16/README.md

 Peter Aklam never published his algorithm in any peer-reviewed journals so, other than some historical web pages, it was not possible to follow up to see if any changes or progress took place.
-However, those historical pages pointed out to the previous work of others.
+However, those historical pages pointed me to the previous work of others.

 Conducting that literature search, I found the seminal paper "Algorithm AS 241: The Percentage Points of the Normal Distribution" by Michael J. Wichura (1988), Applied Statistics, vol. 37, pp. 477-484.
 This paper included an implementation